jitusharma7/Amazon-Prdocut---Customer-Review-Classification/README.md

 ## Model_Evaluation
 * LSTM model accuracy is 81%.
 * LSTM model F1 socre , Recall ,Precision are 0.87,0.93,0.83 for postive reviews.
-* For our business use case , Fasle postive is more importanc since for a better product performance, customer  negative reviews are more inmportant.So preceison is comparatively more important.
+* For our business use case , Fasle postive is more importanc since for a better product performance, customer  negative reviews are more inmportant.So precision is comparatively more important.